A time of change forces us to take decisions based on little information and without knowing how things are going to turn out.

 Then ask yourself four questions:

-1. Remember the situation: What was going on?
+- What was the situation?
 What was the choice you made?
 What did you expect to happen?
-What actually happened instead?
+What happened instead?

-2. What story did you tell yourself about this at the time?
+- What story did you tell yourself about this at the time?
 Did you judge it as a ‘failure’?
-Did you tell yourself that you ‘should‘ have known what was going to happen or done something different?
-Did you blame yourself or others for how things turned out?
-And most importantly, with hindsight, what other interpretations are also possible?
+Did you tell yourself that you ‘should‘ have done something different or known what the outcome was going to be?
+Did you blame yourself or others for the way things turned out?
+Most importantly, with hindsight, what other interpretations are also possible?
+Was it simply bad luck, impossible to predict?

-3. With hindsight, what other actions might you have taken instead — to ignore, leave, fix, or improve the situation or prevent it from arising in the first place?
-Or how could you have chosen to learn from the situation?
+- With hindsight, what other actions might you have taken instead — to ignore the situation, fix it, leave it, improve it, or prevent it from arising in the first place?
+And how might you have chosen to learn from the situation?

-4. And knowing all this, would you now still make the same choice again?
+- Knowing all this now, would you still make the same choice again?
 Or would you choose a different action?

 To get the maximum benefit, answer these four questions before you read on.